Governance Structure and Operations

 Audit Committee System and Roles

 The Audit Committee is comprised of four directors (who do not hold positions as executive officers), three of whom are outside directors.
-The chairperson of the Audit Committee is selected from among the outside directors.
+The Chairperson of the Audit Committee is selected from among the outside directors.
 To ensure effective operation of the committee, it has established its own office (Audit Committee Office) with staff members who are independent of any sections committed to actual business operations.
-The Audit Committee members evaluate the legality and validity of the management decisions made by directors, executive officers, and corporate vice presidents, and monitor and validate internal control systems, assess the adequacy of the accounting auditors, and determine the agenda of the general meeting of shareholders regarding the appointment and dismissal of accounting auditors.
+The Audit Committee members evaluate the legality and validity of the management decisions made by directors, executive officers and, monitor and validate internal control systems, assess the adequacy of the accounting auditors, and determine the agenda of the general meeting of shareholders regarding the appointment and dismissal of accounting auditors.
 In principle, a committee meeting is held before the meeting of the Board of Directors, so that the committee members can present their opinions to the meeting of the Board of Directors, if deemed appropriate.